FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Annual Meeting of Limerick City and County Council - 26th June 2017.md

 ***to hold office to the next Annual Meeting or until his successor is appointed.”***

-A vote was taken which resulted as follows:---
+A vote was taken which resulted as follows:
+---
 7

 For Councillor Hurley